masastack/MASA.Blazor/docs/Masa.Blazor.Docs/wwwroot/pages/getting-started/installation/en-US.md

 Get started with MASA Blazor, building feature-rich and fast applications.

-> MASA Blazor is developed based on .NET 6.0, please make sure that you have installed [.NET 6.0](https://dotnet.microsoft.com/download/dotnet/6.0).
+> MASA Blazor is developed based on .NET 6.0, please make sure that you have installed [.NET 6.0](https://dotnet.microsoft.com/download/dotnet/6.0) or later.

 ## Automatic Installation